Shekey/infinity-hugo-netlify/site/content/hero.md

 ---
 site_title: Infinity
-title: We Craft Stunning <br> Digital Experiences.
+title: Nihad <br> Digital Experiences.
 we_are_who: we are infinity
 button_text: Learn more
 headless: true